geemanjs/geemans-a11y-guide/README.md

 * A talking point with colleagues

 The main beneficiaries will be users who have spent long enough trying to browse your site.

+## Setup
+The following npm/yarn commands are available:
+`yarn start` - Starts a live reloading development server `yarn build` - Builds the guide into a flat HTML/JS/CSS structure